harshini090/Solsticeguide/README.md

   - Faculty were confused, especially during live classes
   - Existing documentation was either missing or not user-friendly

   That’s where this project began.
+BTW..
+I'm a student worker(Classroom Technology Assistant).

   ------